Bulgarian political crisis (2021–2026): Background

+Since the end of Soviet domination over the country in 1990, Bulgaria has undergone a gradual economic transition to a capitalist market economy and slowly begun to drift towards the Western world; however, over the years it has been characterised by systemic corruption, state capture by elite business interests, and fragile coalitions.
-Former Prime Minister Boyko Borissov, and his populist conservative party GERB, had led Bulgaria continuously since 2016.
-Borissov's third government was embroiled in numerous corruption scandals during his time in office, specifically surrounding the allocation of EU funds, infrastructure projects and government subsidies.

-Scandals including alleged photographs of the former Prime Minister lying on a bed next to a handgun, bars of gold and stacks of money and the "Eight Dwarfs" extortion scandal culminated in protests on 9 July 2020, with the aim of removing Borisov's government and Chief Prosecutor Ivan Geshev.
+Former Prime Minister Boyko Borisov, and his populist conservative party GERB, had led Bulgaria continuously since 2016.
+Borisov's third government was embroiled in numerous corruption scandals during his time in office, specifically surrounding the allocation of EU funds, infrastructure projects and government subsidies.
+Scandals including alleged photographs of the former Prime Minister lying on a bed next to a handgun, bars of gold and stacks of money, and the "Eight Dwarfs" extortion scandal culminated in protests on 9 July 2020, with the aim of removing Borisov's government and Chief Prosecutor Ivan Geshev.

-These protests would continue daily until after the government's term concluded on 16 April 2021.

-The protests saw the rise to prominence of several so called "parties of change", consisting mainly of new political parties which opposed Borisov, and many of whom joined in with the protests.
+These protests continued daily until after the government's term concluded on 16 April 2021.
+The protests saw the rise to prominence of several so-called "parties of change", consisting mainly of new political parties which opposed Borisov, many of which joined in with the protests.
 The main three electoral coalitions or parties in this bloc were There Is Such a People (ITN), Democratic Bulgaria (DB) and Stand Up!
 Mafia, Get Out!
 (IMSV), and polls suggested this bloc garnered large support.